Essential nutrients for looking after your hair

 These key nutrients, along with B vitamins and selenium, are often found in hair loss supplements.
 The role of B vitamins and selenium is not really clear.
 Most people get all the nutrients they need from food, particularly if you eat a healthy, balanced diet.

 Iron is an essential nutrient for the body.
 It helps make red blood cells, which carry oxygen around the body.
 If you don’t get enough iron, you might develop iron deficiency anaemia, which can sometimes lead to hair loss.

 Iron deficiency anaemia is more common in pregnant women, women who have heavy periods, and anybody with a condition that causes blood loss.
-You might also develop a deficiency by not eating enough iron-rich foods, like red meat, liver, and green leafy vegetables.
+You might also develop a deficiency by not eating enough iron-rich foods such as: